 The Chekhov Trio is by all means a modern ensemble, but its curiosity and sensitivity towards historically informed practice gives their sound another dimension.
 Working extensively with their mentors Henk Guittart, Shuann Chai, Shunske Sato, Sigiswald Kuijken and the Osiris Trio has greatly contributed to their style of playing.
 This approach also influenced the trio’s decision to record their first cd using the straight strung Chris Maene Chamber Music Concert Grand, a modern piano whose sound is inspired by the 19th-century ideal.

 Duo Emma Rhebergen en Michelle Chow

-As a duo, Michelle and Emma enjoy developing a broad scala of repertoire, from which they always choose for adventurous and exciting programs.
-They performed in concerts throughout the Netherlands and in London, UK.
+As a duo, Michelle and Emma enjoy developing a broad scala of repertoire, that reaches from Mozart to Messiaen, from which they always choose for adventurous and exciting programs.
+They have performed in concerts throughout the Netherlands and in London, UK.

 © 2019 Emma Rhebergen | webdesign Matthijs van der Moolen | photography Felix Quaedvlieg, Senén Fernández García & Foppe Schut